WasanthaK/khrental/README.md

 ### Fix for Agreement Loading Errors (2024-04-10)

 - Fixed 400 Bad Request errors when loading agreements
-- Removed references to a non-existent `processedContent` database column
+- Removed references to a non-existent `processedcontent` database column
 - Added better error handling to display load failures
-- Note: To properly support template content processing, add a `processed_content` column to your Supabase `agreements` table
+- Note: To properly support template content processing, add a `processedcontent` column to your Supabase `agreements` table

 ### URL Encoding Fix for HTML Content (2024-04-10)